 - If the victim requires emergency medical care, call 911 (inside the U.S.) or your installation/base’s emergency medical care services.
 If the victim requires medical attention but not emergency care, help the victim get to a medical provider as soon as possible.

 - Offer to stay with the victim.
 Victims are often reluctant to be alone after enduring an attack.
 Accompany the victim to the hospital or other places if he or she so desires.

 If the attack took place outside of military jurisdiction, assist the victim to report the sexual assault to law enforcement (call 911 inside the U.S.).

 - If someone you know has questions about reporting the crime and available options, getting information from Safe Helpline can help.
 Get help online or call 877-995-5247.
 The phone number is the same inside the U.S. or via the DSN.

-- Safe Helpline can also connect you with the SARC on your installation/base, and other military and civilian resources in your area.
-To find this information you can search online or text your zip code or installation/base name to 55247 (inside the U.S.) or 202-470-5546 (outside the U.S.).
+- Safe Helpline can also connect you with the SARC/VA on your installation/base, and other military and civilian resources in your area.
+To find this information you can search online or text your zip code or installation/base name to 55247 (inside the U.S.) (Message and data rates may apply) or 001-202-470-5546 (outside the U.S.).

 Most military members have options about how to report the crime.

 - Unrestricted Reports allow the victim to participate in the military criminal justice process.

 - Restricted Reports are kept confidential, and military chain of command and law enforcement are not notified.